National Water Grid construction program

 The National Water Grid Authority (NWGA) is working in partnership with Australia’s states and territories to identify, plan and deliver a program of national water infrastructure investments that will improve the reliability and security of water for Australia’s regions and agriculture and primary industry sectors.

+The National Water Grid Fund is administered through the National Partnership arrangement.
 This National Partnership agreement contributes to Australia’s long-term economic growth and development by providing secure and affordable water through the construction of economically viable water infrastructure.

 Under this arrangement, state and territory governments are responsible for developing project proposals.